FutureWave-Technologies-LLC/DummyWebsiteDjango/django_project/readme_how to launch server.txt

 How to launch server to test Django app.

-You may need the Powershell extension.
-Also make sure to install django, djangorestframework, and django-cors-headers in the terminal using pip install.
+Get the powershell extension for VScode.

+Pip install the following:

+pip install django
+pip install mysqlclient
+pip install djangorestframework
+python -m pip install django-cors-headers

 1. Run the virtual environment ".venv" inside of the django_project folder 1a.
 In the .venv folder, run one of the activate scripts.